IBM/pixiedust-facebook-analysis/README.md

 # Sample output

-The example output in data/examples has embedded JavaScript for PixieDust charts.
+The example output in `data/examples` has embedded JavaScript for PixieDust charts.
 View it via nbviewer: [here](http://nbviewer.jupyter.org/github/IBM/pixiedust-facebook-analysis/blob/31087e15cbad3a23d7e0e8e0a57a4f43fb2d45d6/data/examples/pixiedust_facebook_analysis.ipynb)

 > Note: Some interactive functionality might not work in the saved example.
 Run the notebook for full functionality.
-To see the code and markdown cells without output, you can view [notebooks/pixiedust_facebook_analysis.ipynb](notebooks/pixiedust_facebook_analysis.ipynb) with the github viewer.
+To see the code and markdown cells without output, you can view [notebooks/pixiedust_facebook_analysis.ipynb](notebooks/pixiedust_facebook_analysis.ipynb) with the Github viewer.

 # Links